-This generally applies to CGT events that happen on or after 1 July 2002 to interests that you own in the head entity of a demerger group and a company or trust is demerged from the group.
-Generally the head entity undertaking the demerger will advise owners whether demerger roll-over is available but you should seek our advice if you are in any doubt.
-The ATO may have provided advice in the form of a class ruling on a specific demerger, confirming that the roll-over is available.
+p.
+14 This generally applies to CGT events that happen on or after 1 July 2002 to interests that you own in the head entity of a demerger group and a company or fixed trust is demerged from the group.
+Generally the head entity undertaking the demerger will advise owners whether demerger rollover is available but you should seek our advice if you are in any doubt.
+The Tax Office may have provided advice in the form of a class ruling on a specific demerger, confirming that the rollover is available.

-This roll-over allows you to defer your CGT obligation until a later CGT event happens to your original or your new shares or units.
+This rollover allows you to defer your CGT obligation until a later CGT event happens to your original or your new shares or units.